taghead/taghead.github.io/docs/DEVELOPMENT.md

 |[/_layouts/](/_layouts/)   |  Contains html templates used by pages in [/_pages](/_pages/) |
 |[/_pages](/_pages/)        |  Contains markdown for pages and their content

+Information on additional files and folders following Jekylls conventions can be found at [https://jekyllrb.com/docs/structure/](https://jekyllrb.com/docs/structure/).

 ## Serving site locally